jolocom/jolocom-lib/docs/ssoSetUp.rst

 #############################################################
-Step 2: Create a Public Profile and attach it to the Identity
+Step 2: Create a Public Profile and attach it to the identity
 #############################################################

 .. code-block:: typescript